OPR 300 – Operations Management

 Consider the following focus points:

-1. How do they differ in terms of their approach to
+1. How do they differ in terms of their approach to design stage of the supply chain?

 2. How do they differ in terms of the manufacturing stage of the supply chain?